sakana28/notebook/Project/Sobel_doku.md

 ## Simulation
 A test bench and two C programs are provided to generate appropriate stimuli and to check the functionality of the image edge detection IP. files list
 - tb_kontrolle_file.vhd -- A test bench that instantiates all modules in Sobel IP except the Output_buffer module.
+Stimulus of the test bench is a
-- rgb32_zero_gen.c -- A C program to convert a 100x100 Bmp
+- rgb32_zero_gen.c -- A C program to pad 0 and convert a 100x100 BMP image file to a text file